jimmiebfulton/emlo/docs/schemes/ebm-access-systems.md

   get the $81,000 contract, and incurred more work than they have in the past.
   I believe both to be true.
   - Both myself, and OSHA, would like to know which one.
-- It is my current stance that BanCal and our onsite Property Manager Ryan O'Connor to be honest actors.
+- It is my current stance that BanCal and our on-site Property Manager Ryan O'Connor to be honest actors.
 Under their management, it is noteworthy that Lynn Safety bills were dramatically lower than under First Service Residential.
 It is also noteworthy that Ryan O'Connor called Lynn Safety